UnBearAble1/Diabetes_Final_Project/README.md

 The data columns we chose are related to having been told you have diabetes, race, high cholesterol, high blood pressure, BMI, smoking and alcohol habits, education, general health, age, exercise, healthy eating styles, income, gender and if the cost of healthcare has prohibited you from seeing a doctor.

 ## Questions to Answer
 Below are a list of questions we hope to answer through our analysis.
 By answering these questions we can better prepare individuals and the healthcare field for this disease.
 Early detection of diabetes is key especially with the alarming rate of those who have diabetes or pre-diabetes and do not know it.
-Since their is no cure currently, the earlier it is detected the earlier lifestyle changes can be made.
+Since there is no cure currently, the earlier it is detected the earlier lifestyle changes can be made.

 - What are the top risk factors of diabetes?
 - Is prevalence of diabetes higher in certain geographical locations?